eftomi/SheetDefinedFunctionsInExcel/README.md

 Needless to say, the order of input names and corresponding input values has to be the same in both ranges.

 ![Projectile model](/images/projectile8.png)

+### Spill ranges and array formulas as inputs and outputs

+Cells that take inputs and represent outputs can return arrays, not just single values.
+In Excel, this is done by cell spills and array formulas.
+SDF add-in supports this functionality.
+As a simple example, let's create a module that calculates the sum of arbitrary number of input values.